Electron Density Depletion in Reentry Plasma Flows Using Pulsed Electric Fields: Results and Discussion

 A primary consequence of increasing the SEE coefficient is the enhancement of Joule heating, which drives higher gas temperatures.
 Physically, a higher $\gamma_{\rm e}$ increases the flux of electrons emitted from the cathode into the sheath.
 This effectively lowers the impedance of the sheath region, allowing for a larger total discharge current for a fixed voltage.
-The resulting increase in power deposition ($\vec{E} \cdot \vec{J}$) exacerbates gas heating.
+The resulting increase in power deposition ($\vec{E} \cdot \vec{J}$) exacerbates gas heating. {This heating is particularly intense at the electrode edges due to the electrostatic concentration of electric field lines (the edge effect).
+The resulting local enhancement of the electric field drives a spike in current density,} which exacerbates gas heating.
 This effect is evident in Figs.~\ref{fig:thermal_runaway_gammae05}, \ref{fig:SEE_effects}b, and \ref{fig:SEE_effects}c, where increasing $\gamma_{\rm e}$ from 0.1 to 0.5 elevates gas temperatures at the electrode edge beyond 20,000 K.

 The sheath thickness also responds to variations in the SEE coefficient, though the sensitivity is less acute than that of the gas temperature.
 As illustrated in Fig.~\ref{fig:SEE_effects}a, a fivefold increase in $\gamma_{\rm e}$ results in a sheath contraction of approximately 30\%.
 Theoretical considerations suggest that the macroscopic sheath thickness should remain relatively robust against changes in electron emission.
 This robustness stems from the extreme velocity disparity between the massive ions and the accelerated electrons; because the local space charge density scales inversely with velocity, the rapidly escaping secondary electrons provide negligible direct screening compared to the slow, dense ion background.
 This holds true provided the emission remains below the critical space-charge limited threshold (typically $\gamma_{\rm e} \approx 1$), at which point the surface electric field would collapse.